Introduction to Range and Cells in VBA

 1. Select and Activate a Cell

-There’s also another method which you can use to activate a cell.
+There’s also another method that you can use to activate a cell.

 Here you need to remember that you can activate only one cell at a time.
 Even if you specify a range with the “.Activate” method, it will select that range but the active cell will be the first cell of the range.